Lenn Sakata: Manager and coach

+As of 2021, he had won more games as a manager in the San Francisco Giants' organization than any other person.

+Legacy and honors

 Sakata was selected by CNN Sports Illustrated as one of the 50 greatest sports figures in Hawaii's history and is a member of the Hawaii Sports Hall of Fame located in the Bishop Museum.
-Sakata is also a member of Gonzaga University's Sports Hall of Fame.
-In 2018 he was inducted to the California League Hall of Fame for his success as a manager.
+In 1988, Sakata was inducted Gonzaga University's Athletic Hall of Fame.
+In 2018, he was inducted to the California League Hall of Fame for his success as a manager.

+There is a painting of Sakata on an exterior wall of San Jose's Excite Ballpark to commemorate Sakata's achievements with the team.
+In 2019, the team retired his number 14, making him the first person in franchise history to receive this honor.